Israeli PM Netanyahu announces $35 billion gas deal with Egypt as US pushes for summit

 Tel Aviv (CNN) — Israeli Prime Minister Benjamin Netanyahu announced a $35 billion gas deal with Egypt on Wednesday evening as the US pushes for a summit between the leaders of the two countries.

 In a televised statement, Netanyahu hailed the agreement as “the largest gas deal in Israel’s history.”
-He said the deal was valued at 112 billion shekels (approx. $34.6 billion).
+He said the deal was valued at 112 billion shekels (about $34.6 billion).

 The deal involves American energy company Chevron and will supply gas to Egypt.